SnickCH/cheerio-api/README.md

 ## Features

 - Built on Node.js and Express
-- Uses Cheerio for server-side HTML parsing
+- Uses Cheerio for server-side HTML parsing.
+- Supports both CSS selector-based parsing and custom script execution via secure vm2 sandbox
-- REST interface for easy integration with tools like n8n
+- Provides a REST interface for easy integration with automation tools such as n8n
 - Docker-ready for isolated deployments